 Currently, he is the managing partner of Big Yak Technologies, offering advisory, business, and technology consulting in the financial services, security, insurance, and information security industries.

-He co-founded and serves on the advisory board of Apliant, a SaaS based technology service enabling insurance agents to reach new markets.
+He serves on the advisory board of serveral companies including: Seceon – an advanced cyber security threat management platform and Apliant – a SaaS based technology service enabling insurance agents to reach new markets.

 Jon pioneered online services for people with special needs.
 With his wife Kristin, they co-founded Parlerai Inc., the world’s first Augmentative Collaboration service for families with children having special needs.